 Temporomandibular joint disorder causes a variety of unpleasant symptoms, including jaw clicking, chewing difficulties, facial tenderness and even ringing in the ears.
 Unfortunately, it can also result in chronic headaches and jaw pain that can make life nearly unbearable.
 This recent study suggests that TMD-related pain could also lead to memory problems which could have big implications.
 After all, while it may prove frustrating to lose car keys or the television remote; forgetting important details at work could actually lead to job loss.

 If temporomandibular joint disorder is negatively impacting the quality of your life, now is the time to step out of the shadows and ask for help.
-At Smile Columbia, Dr. Paul Hahn and Dr. Adam Hahn offer effective TMD relief by providing a treatment plan which focuses on the root cause of this frustrating disorder: a misaligned bite.
-To learn more, contact their office today or call
+At Smile Columbia, Dr. Adam Hahn offers effective TMD relief by providing a treatment plan which focuses on the root cause of this frustrating disorder: a misaligned bite.
+To learn more, contact our office today or call (803) 781-9090.